 If we can label any brand a veteran in a wireless speaker market that hasn’t even reached adulthood yet, Bose would be the one.

-It has been in the game for over ten years and, following its SoundDock and SoundLink ranges, is still knuckling down on its two-year-old SoundTouch multiroom speakers.
+It has been in the game for over ten years and, following its SoundDock and SoundLink ranges, it launched the SoundTouch multiroom speakers back in 2013.

 It’s too small to feature its siblings’ OLED display (instead white lights across the top indicate source selection) and omits an Ethernet port for wi-fi connection only, though is just as well-equipped elsewhere.

 You can stream music (whether it’s MP3, WAV or, thanks to a recent software update, FLAC files) directly from a laptop, NAS drive, smartphone or tablet over wi-fi or access a world of internet radio.
 Bluetooth lets you take playback offline, while a handy 3.5mm input is onboard for direct plug-in.

 Spotify Connect is supported, which lets Spotify Premium subscribers control streaming directly from the Spotify app.

 This is now the only way to play Spotify music on Bose SoundTouch products, despite the service being built into Bose's own app not that long ago.
 This can make for a somewhat disjointed experience, but it's also now the norm for streaming systems, with Sonos the only major player still fully integrating Spotify into its own app.

 Deezer, Amazon Music and TuneIn complete the music services selection, and these are incorporated in the Bose app as you'd expect.
 Subscribers to other services, such as Tidal, are left out in the cold.